+There are many different types of ants that you may encounter.
 Common ant species found in homes and commercial buildings include Carpenter Ants, Odorous Ants, Fire Ants, Leafcutter Ants, Argentine Ants, Pharaoh Ants and Pavement Ants.
 Ants are expert foragers who are constantly looking for food and water sources.
 Thankfully, they don't carry diseases.
 However, they do spoil food with their bodily waste.

 Depending on the species, ant colonies form outdoors or indoors.
 They are most attracted to damp areas such as gardens, yards and damp wood.
 An indoor invasion happens when colonies burrow through weakened wood, creating easy wall paths that go straight to food sources.
-Ant control is challenging, because colonies are hidden.
-Bug spray works on the few you see, but doesn't harm the colony.
-Ant traps work for some species, but not others.
-You can prevent ants from getting inside by sealing cracks and gaps, cutting tree branches and long plant leaves that connect with the house, storing firewood away from entryways and getting rid of standing water.

-of experienced and certified MosquitoNix bug experts can do a fast assessment of your ant problem.
-We'll identify the ant species first, and then target the colony with our tried and true chemical or environmentally-friendly formulas.
+Once an ant colony is established, you'll need to locate it in order to eradicate the source of the invasion.
+It also helps to know what species of ants you're dealing with.
+Our team of experienced and certified MosquitoNix bug experts can do a fast assessment of your ant problem.
+We'll identify the ant species first, and then target the colony with our tried and true chemical or environmentally friendly formulas.
 If you've tried getting rid of ants to no avail, speak with one of our trained experts about our products and services.FAQs: